code-free89/TaxiApp/README.md

 * Remove numbers from profile URLs
 * Fix edit pages so that pics already loaded are visible
 * Make status editable from jobs index view / individual job view
+* Customers should not be able to view jobs
+* Is there a way to navigate from job -> customer so we don't need .find in the jobs index page?
+* Increase size of fa icons